 Adequate Window Coverings

-If you don’t spend a lot of time in a guest room, you might not be aware of how much light gets in each morning or night.
+If you don't spend a lot of time in a guest room, you might not be aware of how much light gets in each morning or night.
 Nothing is worse than being woken super early by harsh light streaming in through a window.
-If the room gets a lot of light, consider adding a blackout shade to help block it out.
+If the room gets a lot of light, consider adding a blackout curtain or blackout shades to help block it out.